 Fish is a food that many pregnant women avoid due to potential mercury content.
 Some fish have high mercury levels; others have relatively low mercury levels.
-Since mercury intake is associated with pregnancy complications, some pregnancy women choose to skip fish all together instead of sorting through the different types.
-However, recent research published in the American Journal of Clinical Nutrition, shows that consumption of fish during pregnancy may positively impact cognitive development and social prowess.
+Since mercury intake is associated with pregnancy complications, some pregnant women choose to skip fish all together instead of sorting through the different types.
+However, recent research published in the American Journal of Clinical Nutrition shows that consumption of fish during pregnancy may positively impact cognitive development and social prowess.

 Information on dietary intake was collected as part of the NUTRIMENTHE project.
 The project is collecting data as part of the “Effect of diet on offspring’s cognitive development” study.
 Despite the noted impact of fish on cognitive development, researchers just used fish as a carrier for omega 3 and omega 6 fatty acid intake.
 Fish oil is a fantastic source of omega 3 fatty acids known as DHA.
 DHA is commonly found in breast milk and infant formulas because of the significant role it plays in brain development.